bioinfwithjudith/sourmash_tutorial/README.md

    1 sketches with DNA, k=31, scaled=1000             21 total hashes
 ```

-# Comparing simmilarity of two sketches with sourmash compare
+# Comparing similarity of two sketches with sourmash compare

 Now that we feel a bit more comfortable with a sketching fasta file.
 Let's sketch a another file to compare it to the previous signature file we produced.
+Notice, that we are using the same ksize and scale factor, sourmash requires that two signatures have parameters tuned in the same way for comparison.

 `sourmash sketch dna datasets/sample_002.fna -p k=31,scaled=500`

-Notice, that we are using the same ksize and scale factor, sourmash requires that two signatures have parameters tuned in the same way for comparison.
+Let's estimate the containment index of our signature files utilizing `sourmash compare`!

 `sourmash compare sample_001.fna.sig sample_002.fna.sig --containment`

+You should see the following output, where we have the names of the original fasta files and the containment between these files.

 ```
 == This is sourmash version 4.8.6. ==